 This program is useful for groups that are concerned with emotions and behaviors, mental health, trauma, professional and research development, children's welfare, origins of adult behavior, psychology, and sociology.

-- Learn how to reduce the potential mental health problems in your family, friends, and society.
+- Reduce the potential mental health problems in your family, friends, and society.

-- Discover ideas that can increase compassion for yourself and others.
+- Discover ideas that increase compassion for yourself and others.